-Cat Dixon is the author of Eva and Too Heavy to Carry (Stephen F. Austin University Press), and the chapbooks The Book of Levinson and Our End Has Brought the Spring (Finishing Line Press), and Table for Two (Poet's Haven).
-Her newest poetry collection, What Happens in Nebraska, was released from Stephen F. Austin Press this fall.
+Cat Dixon is the author of What Happens in Nebraska, Eva, and Too Heavy to Carry (Stephen F. Austin University Press, 2022, 2016, 2014), and the chapbooks The Book of Levinson and Our End Has Brought the Spring (Finishing Line Press, 2017, 2015), and Table for Two (Poet's Haven, 2019).
+Her newest chapbook, Dispatches from the Unfillable Sinkhole, was released from Alien Buddha Press in June 2023.
 Cat is a poetry editor with The Good Life Review and an adjunct instructor at the University of Nebraska, Omaha.

 Her poetry and reviews have appeared in numerous journals including Sugar House Review, Midwest Quarterly Review, Coe Review, Eclectica, and Mid-American Review.
 Recent poems have appeared in Parentheses Journal, Lowecroft Chronicle, and SWWIM Every Day.